Hospoghosyan/Retail_Sales_Analysis/README.md

 This dataset is a snapshot of a fictional retail landscape, capturing essential attributes that drive retail operations and customer interactions.
 It includes key details such as Transaction ID, Date, Customer ID, Gender, Age, Product Category, Quantity, Price per Unit, and Total Amount.
 These attributes enable a multifaceted exploration of sales trends, demographic influences, and purchasing behaviors.

-# Why Explore This Dataset?

-Realistic Representation: Though synthetic, the dataset mirrors real-world retail scenarios, allowing you to practice analysis within a familiar context.
-Diverse Insights: From demographic insights to product preferences, the dataset offers a broad spectrum of factors to investigate.
-Hypothesis Generation: As you perform EDA, you'll have the chance to formulate hypotheses that can guide further analysis and experimentation.
-Applied Learning: Uncover actionable insights that retailers could use to enhance their strategies and customer experiences.

 # Questions to Explore:

 How does customer age and gender influence their purchasing behavior?